goonwolf666/LoadingScreensMod/README.md

    - You can delete all the example files in there first
    - Your new files should be named from 'loading1.png' to 'loading12.png'
    - While the current code is set up for **12** screens, you can adjust this by editing line 13 of _loadingscreens.c_
-   - These instructions are for 12 images of 1920x1080, but you can use higher resolutions and/or multiple imagesets by editing _loadingscreens.c_
+   - These instructions are for 1920x1080 resolution images, but you can use higher res or multiple imagesets by editing _loadingscreens.c_
 5. Create the Imageset by:
    - Running Strykar's Imageset Editor
    - Adjust the canvas size (in top menu) to **8192**